Defining Subsystems and End Articles

 There is no question that a company that manufactures and supports its own products (subsystems) has the deepest and broadest expertise on those products.
 And, of course, each manufacturer maintains a repository of its own engineering and field knowledge to assist customers with troubleshooting.
 However, when subsystems from several manufacturers are combined, such as an engine on an aircraft, the technician faces a dilemma: where does the technician go for the best troubleshooting guidance – to the aircraft, or to the engine – when the problem could be on either side?

-In fitting together this support knowledge in a useful way a number of additional aspects must be considered.
+In fitting together this supporting knowledge in a useful way a number of additional aspects must be considered.

 Support Knowledge Considerations